 Tip #1: Don’t Book Near the Eiffel Tower

 Or anywhere in the central parts of Paris, really.
-We love recommending the areas around Notre Dame as a great starting point for your first or second trip.
+We love recommending the areas around Notre-Dame (Ile de la Cité) as a great starting point for your first or second trip.
 Specifically, the 3rd, 4th, and 5th arrondissements are ideal places to stay, offering easy access to many sights and activities.
-If you’re been here a few times, check out the 10th and 11th districts.
+Staying here means easy access to Notre-Dame, the Pantheon, Sainte-Chappelle, and much, much more.
+And if you insist on taking a day trip to the Palace of Versailles (only really worth it if you’re in the city for a week or so), then you’re very close to the RER C which will take you right there.

 Tip #3: Do Bring a Type C, E, or F Power Adaptor